 The images above are taken from the poster.
 I suggest downloading the PDF to get a sense of whether it's something you'd like to pay for.
 The poster is 36" x 24" and was printed offset with two colors (black and yellow) on 80# Lynx Opaque (Smooth White) paper.
-The poster was printed at Rolling Press in Brooklyn and I highly recommend using them for all your printing projects.
+The poster was printed at Rolling Press in Brooklyn New York and I highly recommend using them for all your printing projects.

 The PDF is a modified version of the poster: at 34 x 22 inches it's slightly smaller than the poster so as to print reasonably well on 4 tiled sheets of 11x17 paper.
 Some adjustments were necessary to avoid putting names on the seams of the sheets, but the PDF contains the exact same information as the poster.

 This diagram is not in any way an explanation or synopsis of the plot.
 It's a diagram of the connections among the characters.

 It's not spatially denotative.
 That is, where names appear is somewhat important but not to-the-letter accurate in terms of showing the relative strength of relationships between characters, or in terms of showing how characters relate to each other in the time of the novel or in the space of the book.
 All of my attempts to add layers of data to the diagram led to almost immediate over-complication and confusion.
 Thus, there is no thickness or color of line to denote the greater or lesser importance of a connection between characters.
 Because family is an important theme of the novel, I've shown where connections are by family with a dotted line.
 There's no change in type size to denote the importance of a given character.
 Etc.

 It's really, really hard to know where exactly to delimit the Great Concavity.
 Where the novel is vague, a map must be specific, even when it is being demapped.
 I did the best that makes sense to me, based on two readings of the novel and what others have speculated elsewhere.